pmunts/muntsos/README.txt

 default, MuntsOS port disables the on-board Bluetooth radio, in favor of the serial port on the expansion header.

+All of the 64-bit Raspberry Pi models use the same AArch64 cross-toolchain.

 Raspberry Pi 3

-The 64-bit Raspberry Pi 2 Model B Revision 1.2 with the 900 MHz BCM2710
+The Raspberry Pi 2 Model B Revision 1.2 with the 900 MHz BCM2710 ARMv8
-ARMv8 Cortex-A53 quad-core CPU can be treated as a power conserving Raspberry Pi 3 Model B− and is useful for industrial applications where wired Ethernet is preferred.
+Cortex-A53 quad-core CPU can be treated as a power conserving Raspberry Pi 3 Model B− and is useful for industrial applications where wired Ethernet is preferred.

 The Rasbperry Pi 3 Model B has a 1200 MHz BCM2710 ARMv8 Cortex-A53
 quad-core CPU and has 1 GB of RAM along with on-board Bluetooth and WiFi